List of Philadelphia Flyers award winners: Yanick Dupre Memorial Class Guy Award

 The Yanick Dupre Memorial Class Guy Award was first awarded following the 1976–77 season as the Class Guy Award "to the player who best exemplifies a strong rapport with the media."
 The award was renamed and re-defined in 1999 to honor the memory of Yanick Dupre.
 Dupre, who played 35 games over parts of three seasons with the Flyers, died on August 16, 1997, at the age of 24 after a 16-month battle with leukemia.
 It is now given to the "Flyer who best illustrates character, dignity and respect for the sport both on and off the ice" as decided by the Philadelphia chapter of the Professional Hockey Writers' Association.
+As is tradition, no Flyers player has won the award more than once.